snel-repo/autolfads/docs/index.md

 ## Quick introduction

 AutoLFADS is the combination of Latent Factor Analysis via Dynamical Systems (LFADS), a deep learning method to infer latent dynamics from single-trial neural population data, with Population Based Training (PBT), an automatic hyperparameter tuning framework.
-AutoLFADS can be applied to both spiking activity [1] and EMG [2].
-RADICaL is built on AutoLFADS, and can be applied to 2-photon calcium imaging [3].
+AutoLFADS was originally designed for modeling spiking activity [1].
+It was recently extended for modeling EMG activity [2].
+RADICaL is a recent adaptation of AutoLFADS for modeling 2-photon calcium imaging data [3].
+This tutorial walks through instructions and examples for all three applications.

 Specifically, this tutorial focuses on running AutoLFADS and RADICaL on Google Cloud Platform (GCP), which allows the use of these methods using computational resources available for rent on the cloud.
 Thus, as long as the user has access to GCP and the ability to pay for the usage of GPUs, then this tutorial can be used to apply AutoLFADS and RADICaL to neural population data without any need for local hardware.